JeanCarletta/HeatHack-Sessions/technology-guide/no-wifi-sequence/step2.md

 :align: center
 ```

 If the sensor unit is already on, turn it off, wait ten seconds, then turn it on again.
-You then
-have one minute to connect to the "engineer" wifi hotspot that will appear.
-The password is "heathack".
+A wifi hotspot named "engineer" will appear.
+Connect to it using the password "heathack".
 Ignore any warnings about internet availability - connect to the hotspot anyway.

+You have around one minute to do this step and the next one but if you take longer, you can start again.